It was the best of times. It was the worst of times. It was…refactoring time! Well it was for me yesterday, at least.

 - The Forwardable module uses

-to rename a method that’s being delegated to another object. - For another example of this module, read this incredibly thorough blog post on implementing Forwardable.
+def_delegatorsto delegate methods to another Ruby object, anddef_delegatorto rename a method that’s being delegated to another object. - For another example of this module, read this incredibly thorough blog post on implementing Forwardable.

 - Curious about delegation patterns in Object-Oriented Programming?
 This post has gotcha covered.